-Attribute charts are usually easier and more economical to create; however, the detail and amount of information is less than continuous data charts.
-Larger sample sizes are needed and indicate on a change in the rate of defects or defective units.
+Attribute SPC charts are usually easier to create; however, the detail and amount of information is less than continuous data charts.
+Larger sample sizes are needed to indicate a change in the rate of defects or defective units.

 Use when Poisson (# of defects) or Binomial (defective or non-defective) assumptions.
 Recall the type of attribute data being analyzed, determine whether it is Defects or Defectives and choose the proper chart based on the diagram below:

 Since you are plotting based on Binomial or Poisson assumptions, the determination of conforming versus non-conforming must be clearly defined and consistent.

 In other words, you should have passed an MSA and Gage R&R prior to obtaining the data used in these charts (same rationale applies for using any type of variables or discrete SPC chart).

 Option: If the sample size, n, is larger than 1,000 (either constant or variable) and you are plotting DEFECTIVES, the Individual and Moving Range (I-MR) charts may be used.

 A SPC Module, along with many others, is available to help aspiring Green and Black Belts execute projects and pass a certification exam.

 Control limits are located 3 standard deviations above and below the center line.
 Data points outside the limits are indicative of an out-of-control process.

 Recall, just because points are within the limits does not always indicate the process is in control.